 5.6.5 Evaluation

-TBD.
+The solution described in clause 5.6.4 adopts the NRM-based approach, proposing three new information object classes with clear association relationship internally and with existing information element “MLEntity”.
+It fully reuses the existing provisioning MnS Operations and notifications for control of Inference History Request and reporting.
+The implementation of this NRM-based solution is straightforward.

+Therefore, the solution described in clause 5.6.4 is a feasible solution for AI/ML Inference History.

-5.7 AI/ML context
+5.7 ML context

 5.7.1 Description

-AIMLContext represents the status and conditions related to the AIMLEntity (cf. TS 28.105[4]).
-This may include the network context as defined in TS 28.104 [2] as well as other conditions that may be applicable to the AIMLEntity but are not part of network characteristics e.g. the time of day, season of the year.
-As part of AI/ML model performance management there is identification of the problem that the AI/ML model is facing.
+MLContext attribute (cf. TS 28.105[4]) represents the status and conditions related to the ML entity (cf. TS 28.105[4]).
+This may include the network context as defined in TS 28.104 [2] as well as other conditions that may be applicable to the ML entity but are not part of network characteristics e.g. the time of day, season of the year.
+As part of ML model performance management there is the identification of the problem that the ML model is meant to address or deal with.
 As described in TS 28.104[2], the differences in the network context, i.e., network status, under which data is collected to produce analytics, significantly affect the produced analytics.
-Similarly, the changes in the AI/ML context, e.g., the characteristics of the data related to the network status and conditions used for AI/ML model training, testing and deployment may affect the AI/ML entity performance, thus may represent a problem for the AI/ML entity.
-Thus management capabilities are needed to enable awareness of the AI/ML context in terms of the identification as well as monitoring and reporting of changes in AI/ML context as part of the identification of the problem that the AI/ML entity is facing.
+Similarly, the changes in the ML context, e.g., the characteristics of the data related to the network status and conditions used for ML model training, testing and deployment may affect the ML entity performance, thus may represent a problem for the ML entity.
+Thus management capabilities are needed to enable awareness of the ML context in terms of the identification as well as monitoring and reporting of changes in ML context as part of the identification of the problem that the ML entity is meant to address or deal with.

 5.7.2 Use cases

-5.7.2.1 AI/ML context monitoring and reporting
+5.7.2.1 ML context monitoring and reporting

-AI/ML context related to AI/ML model training, testing and deployment needs to be identified by characterizing the input data used by the AI/ML model is targeted to work.
+ML context related to ML model training, testing and deployment needs to be identified by characterizing the input data used by the ML model is targeted to work.
 As an example, such characterization may be done based on the statistical properties of data.
-Monitoring of such AI/ML context serves to detect the changes and anomalies in the AI/ML context.
-Some anomalies may be considered as a problem that AI/ML entity is facing as it may lead to its performance degradation.
-Therefore, the consumer of the related AI/ML service needs to be informed about such observed AI/ML context change.
+Monitoring of such ML context serves to detect the changes and anomalies in the ML context.
+Some anomalies may be considered as a problem that ML entity is facing as it may lead to its performance degradation.
+Therefore, the consumer of the related AI/ML service needs to be informed about such observed ML context change.

-5.7.2.2 Mobility of AIML Context
+5.7.2.2 Mobility of ML Context